 "She knows she's good at her job and literally gets away with murder," she continued.
 "She doesn’t mind standing out because she is able to disappear easily.
 That arrogance is fantastic and it’s what I stick with when I’m designing Villanelle.
 She wants to show off and that’s why the colours are bright.

 "She’s not a typical villain who looks dark, sinister and hidden.
 She is so arrogant that she doesn’t care if people notice her.
 She adapts her clothes to each environment and is always making a statement.
 There’s usually a tongue in cheek element to what she chooses to wear but she’s always hugely stylish and has such flare."

-"At the start of Season 2 Villanelle is out of control," explains Mitchell.
+"At the start of season two, Villanelle is out of control," explains Mitchell.
 "There’s a ridiculousness to it which is the genius of the writing.
 As a costume designer, the challenge was to figure out how she would wear those clothes, feeling wretched and completely out of character.
 It was great fun to play with.

 "There’s a genius shot in the opening episode where Villanelle and a young boy are sat on a hospital bed together in ridiculous comic strip logoed pyjamas.
 Hers are made of a stretched lycra fabric which makes them look too small.
 It’s fantastic seeing them there together as it’s so funny.
 Those are the moments I enjoyed the most.

 "On one hand, you’ve got the gorgeous designer side to style and on the other, it’s the comedic.
 But I had to be careful not to play up the comedic side and become too clichéd.
 Having said that, Villanelle is not a clichéd assassin, but when she chooses to play the assassin role she might wear leather and play up to it."